splunk/public-o11y-docs/get-started/get-started-guide/get-started-guide.rst

    * - :strong:`Phase description`
      - Set up users, teams, and access controls through roles and token management and lay the groundwork for connectivity
-     - Bring data in and set up the Splunk Observability Cloud solutions for your initial project team use cases
+     - Bring data in and set up the Splunk Observability Cloud products for your initial project team use cases
      - Increase usage across all user teams and establish repeatable observability practices through automation, data management, detectors, and dashboards

    * - :strong:`Primary setup steps`